 - keep records of the names and addresses of additive / premixture suppliers and of the quantities of additives / premixtures used with batch numbers recorded (this is in addition to the records mentioned above)

 - document a complaints and product recall system if you supply other farmers

 What is HACCP?

-HACCP (Hazard Analysis and Critical Control Point) in relation to Annex II is a documented systematic approach to safety management.
+HACCP ('hazard analysis and critical control points') in relation to Annex II is a documented systematic approach to safety management.

 A full HACCP study and system will analyse every step of the feed activities on-farm to identify hazards that may occur, and implement controls (critical control points).
 The seven steps to HACCP can briefly be described as follows: